 Pros and Cons of Offering Restaurant Delivery Services

-First, let’s focus on the positive.
-An obvious benefit to restauranteurs in offering food delivery is the increased revenue you will likely earn.
-Your restaurant has a limited number of seats, so offering delivery services during peak times allows you to ensure that you are not turning away any hungry customers.
+An obvious benefit to restauranteurs in offering food delivery is the increased revenue you’ll likely earn.
+Your restaurant has a limited number of seats, so offering delivery services during peak times allows you to ensure that you aren’t turning away any hungry customers.

-No matter how you look at it, there are costs associated with implementing a delivery service.
-These costs could include buying containers to keep food warm, hiring delivery drivers, producing special delivery-only menus and purchasing delivery vehicles.
-If you don’t have the cash flow available to get your delivery services started, consider applying for a small business loan.
-By having business financing on-hand, you can make the purchases needed to unveil your delivery services.
+No matter how you look at it, there are costs associated with implementing delivery services.
+These costs could include buying food containers, hiring drivers, producing special delivery-only menus, and purchasing delivery vehicles.
+If you don’t have the cash flow available to pay for these costs, consider applying for a restaurant loan.
+By having business financing on-hand, you can to unveil your delivery services.

-Once you launch your delivery service, you will hopefully reap the rewards of increased revenues from the additional orders placed.
-One fast food establishment in Chicago claims implementing delivery has increased their revenues so much so, that now 25 percent of their overall revenues come from delivery orders.
-Still, it is important to remember that adding a delivery service could be a big investment.
-If it isn’t going to be useful to your customers, and won’t make extra sales, then it might not be a worthwhile addition.
+Once you launch your delivery services, you’ll hopefully reap the rewards of increased revenues from the additional orders placed.
+One fast food establishment in Chicago claims that by offering delivery their sales have increased so much that now 25 percent of their overall revenues come from delivery orders.
+Still, it’s important to remember that adding delivery services could be a big investment.
+If it isn’t going to be useful to your customers, and won’t increase sales, then it might not be a worthwhile addition.

 As stated earlier, utilizing a third-party platform to manage your online food delivery can be valuable.
-However, there are downsides to consider with using these services.
-Outsourcing delivery to a third-party takes away some of your control with the quality of the meal that arrives at your customer’s doorstep.
+However, there are downsides that come with using these services.
+Outsourcing delivery to a third-party takes away some of your control; such as the quality of the meal that arrives at your customer’s doorstep.
 As Gourmet Marketing puts it, “even though the third-party service delivers the food, your customers will tend to hold you responsible for errors, omissions and poor service.”

-If you are considering adding delivery to your list of services, there is a lot to consider.
-All restaurant food delivery ideas have both pros and cons that need to be looked at before you decide if implementing this service is right for your business – so don’t rush your decision!
+If you’re considering adding delivery to your list of services, there’s a lot to consider.
+All restaurant food delivery ideas have pros and cons that should be examined before you decide if it’s right for your business – so don’t rush your decision!

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.